Mostly cloudy skies, a chance of showers and near normal temperatures Friday and Saturday.

 So look out for these magnificent birds soaring on their 9-foot (nearly 3-meter) wingspan over Grand Canyon National Park.
 During the warmer months they are seen regularly from the South Rim and frequently also from the North Rim.
 On the South Rim, try scanning the cliffs and Douglas-fir trees below the Bright Angel Lodge late in the afternoon.
 In this area some condors select overnight roosts from late April through July and to some degree from March through October.

 What highly endangered bird with a 9-foot (2.7-m) wingspan is often spotted at Grand Canyon?
 The California condor !
-Learn about these majestic birds and their reintroduction in northern Arizona in a talk on the canyon's rim.
+Learn about these majestic birds and their reintroduction to Grand Canyon during a ranger talk on the canyon's rim.

 Breeding status update:

-Current population numbers from the US Fish & Wildlife Service, as of August 31, 2013
+Current population numbers from the US Fish and Wildlife Service as of

 Janice Stroud-Settles, Wildlife Biologist